Dealcar vs Nextlane: Which is the best digital platform for dealerships in 2025?

 Does Nextlane have a mobile app?

-No, there is currently no known mobile app available.
+No, no mobile app is currently known to be available.

 Are all Nextlane modules integrated?